anotheredward/anotheredward.github.io/_posts/2014-12-12-kiwicon-8-cassette-challenge.md

 * [Assembly](/uploads/kc.asm)
 * [Data](/uploads/data)

-## What Assembly Is That!?
+## what assembly is that!?
-The audio contained 3 pages of 6502 assembly, the assembly language used to program the Commodore 64, and 1 page of data.
-Now we had the challenge of getting it running without access to difficult to find hardware.
-Luckily there are a great selection of online 6502 assemblers and emulators written in Javascript.
+The audio contained 2 pages of 6502 assembly, the assembly language used to program the commodore 64, and 2 pages of data.
+Now we had to get it running without a Commodore 64. luckily there are a great selection of online 6502 assemblers and emulators written in javascript.

-## Getting 6502 Assembly Running On Virtual 6502
+## getting 6502 assembly running on virtual 6502
-Once we had the images, both teams went about transcribing so we could execute it.
+once we had the images, both teams went about transcribing so we could execute it.
 We learned a lot from the [6502 Tutorial](https://skilldrick.github.io/easy6502/).
 Assembled the program to binary with an online [Assembler](http://e-tradition.net/bytes/6502/assembler.html).
 And executed the resulting binary on this [Emulator](http://e-tradition.net/bytes/6502/).

 ## Finding The Answer
-The program did not produce any output, nor did it modify the memory locations that refer to pixels on an Amiga screen.
+The program did not produce any output, nor did it modify the memory locations that refer to pixels on an Commodore 64 screen.
 After a quick review and a bit of help we worked out that the only location in memory that was being written to was the original location of the data.

 When converted back to ascii it contained a message, and the key word we finally wanted to find.